UmaimaKhan01/Vision-Transformer-Based-Image-Captioning-with-GPT-Language-Model/README.md

 - Ensure Python (3.8 or later) and required libraries are installed.
 - If the server doesn’t start, verify that no other process is using port `8000` or change the port in `image_captioning_server.py`.

----

-This is a straightforward guide to get your project up and running.
-Copy this into your README file for ease of use.